sushihentaime/blogist/TASKS.md

 12. Add log analytics for this app
 13. Adjustment to the updated_at date (Done)
 14. Add caching layer for user service (Done)
-15. Add nginx in front?
+15. Add nginx or caddy as a reverse proxy in front?
 16. Add a healthcheck endpoint (Done)
 17. Add docker mailserver for self hosting mail server
 18. Add rate limiting (Done)